arantespp/arantespp.com/posts/zettelkasten/product-market-fit.md

   - **company**: what is the product or service;
   - **market**: which are the audience or customers that are likely to care about your product;
-  - **business model**: how the product will be offered to the customers buy it.
+  - **business model**: how the company will offer the products to the customers who will buy them.

 - You can find the PMF by:

   - changing your customers (market pivot);
   - changing your product.

 - Finding the PMF is not a discrete process.
-It requires many iterations and consistency.
+Instead, it requires many iterations and consistency.

 - _You can always feel when PMF is happening_.